Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Introduction

 The beamforming capabilities of multi-antenna systems have been extensively investigated in the past.
 For example, a typical $N$-element phased array offers a gain that scales linearly with $N$ when \ac{MRT} is used~\cite{beam_steering_mmwave_array}.
 However, higher gains are possible by leveraging the mutual coupling between adjacent antennas.
 Specifically, Uzkov theoretically proved in his seminal work~\cite{uzkov_paper} that a \ac{ULA} of $N$ isotropic radiators and vanishingly small inter-element spacing has an endfire directivity of $N^2$, a phenomenon now known as \textit{superdirectivity}.

-The theme of superdirectivity has been studied from both information theoretic and pure electromagnetic standpoints, e.g., \cite{sp_mimo_1, sp_mimo_2,com_model_lis,sp_dof,small_parasitic_sdarray, sd_linear_dipoles_opt}, and references therein.
+The theme of superdirectivity has been widely studied from both information theoretic and pure electromagnetic standpoints, e.g.,~\cite{marzetta_sd1,marzetta_sd2, sp_mimo_1, sp_mimo_2,com_model_lis,sp_dof,small_parasitic_sdarray, sd_linear_dipoles_opt}, and references therein.
 However, most of the related literature considers arrays of uniform spacing.
-More importantly, it overlooks various communication and practical aspects, such as \ac{EE}, implementation limitations in hybrid analog-digital architectures, and channel estimation performance.
+More importantly, it overlooks various communication and practical aspects, such as the \ac{EE}, implementation limitations in hybrid analog-digital architectures, and channel estimation performance.
 Consequently, there are still critical questions about how \ac{THz} massive \ac{MIMO} could fully benefit from superdirectivity.
-Regarding other approaches, there is a stream of recent papers on \ac{AoSA}~\cite{aosa_thz,dynamic_aosa_mmwave,dynamic_aosa_thz} and intelligent reflecting surfaces~\cite{icc_2021}, which can improve the~\ac{EE}.
-Yet, they neglect mutual coupling and assume a uniformly-spaced antenna array at the~\ac{BS}.
+Regarding other approaches, there is a stream of recent papers on \ac{AoSA} with metallic antennas~\cite{aosa_thz,dynamic_aosa_mmwave,dynamic_aosa_thz} and graphene-based plasmonic nanoantennas~\cite{graphene_nanoantennas1, graphene_nanoantennas2}, as well as on intelligent reflecting surfaces~\cite{icc_2021, thz_irs_2}, which can improve the~\ac{EE} of the system.
+Yet, they neglect the superdirective effects of closely spaced \ac{BS} antennas.